On View

 Sarang-Bang, an installation by EunYoung Choi

-Visual Artist EunYoung Choi creates a new artwork onsite.
-On selected Tuesdays and Sundays into June, she is inviting visitors to share family and community stories and contribute to the installation.
+Visual Artist EunYoung Choi created a new artwork onsite.
+Through June she invited visitors to share family and community stories and contribute to the installation.
 The completed artwork remains on view through August.
-Story-sharing continues over tea on selected Tuesday and Sundays through the spring.
-The exhibition is curated by Hyewon Yi, director and curator of Amelie A. Wallace Gallery at SUNY Old Westbury.

 Sarang-band’s literal translation from Korean, Sarang-bang [사랑방] is a space in a traditional Korean house where the owner welcomes guests, enjoys hobbies, and socializes.
 Sarang-bang literally translates to “Love Room” and is a formal yet intimate room similar to a Victorian parlor where guests are entertained.
 It’s a space to gather, share stories, and have debates.